redirect to wrong back_url behind Apache reverse proxy

 config.ru according to #12102-13.

 The wiki document HowTo_Install_Redmine_in_a_sub-URI whould be updated to Redmine 2.x configuration.

-#5 Updated by Anonymous almost 5 years ago
+#5 Updated by Anonymous about 5 years ago

 I had the same problem.
 To reproduce this: